 Unlike traditional volunteerism, pro bono uses the specific skills of professionals to provide services to those who are unable to afford them.

 Small- to medium-sized non-profits are most in need.
-Larger non-profits will have a substantial budget allocated to their brand identity, and are more likely to work with a studio or agency.
+Larger organisations are more likely to have a substantial budget allocated to their brand identity, and likely have a working relationship with a studio or agency.

-Search online or look in your telephone directory for a local organisation.
-The benefit of staying local is you can meet your new client face-to-face.
+Search online or in your telephone directory for a local organisation.
+The benefit of staying local is you can meet your client face-to-face.
 Not only will that help to build confidence, it also makes it easier to ensure you’re dealing with the decision-maker rather than passing design ideas through a middle-person.

 Another benefit of working locally is the opportunity to take photos of the finished design in situ (e.g., on signage and stationery).
 It’s these contextual shots that can turn an average portfolio into an excellent one.

 Additionally, you’re building your network of local business contacts, and the stronger your network, the more help that’s available throughout your design career.